Thinking of eating grilled chicken breasts for dinner later? Well, you may want to add herbs and spices to make it a little healthier for your gut!

-Generally, dried bay leaves are utilised in pickling and marinating to basically infuse flavour in stews, stuffings and fish.
-Many people don’t eat this as it only serves as an added flavour in meals.
+Generally, dried bay leaves are utilized in pickling and marinating to basically infuse flavor in stews, stuffings, and fish.
+Many people don’t eat this as it only serves as an added flavor in meals.

 For gut-specific health advantages, cardamom is known to decrease excess stomach acid and restore bowel functions.